hendrassirait/Python-Tokobuku/README.md

-i'm using pyinstaller to create app file on mac(I'm using mac) the executable file is in dist folder, you need to run both files (terminal and app file) to run the app if you using windows feel free to get my code and create exe file using pyinstaller in your windows.
+i'm using pyinstaller to create app file on mac(I'm using mac) the executable file is in dist folder, you need to run both files (terminal and app file) to run the app if you using windows feel free to get my code (frontend.py and backend.py) and create exe file using pyinstaller in your windows.

 thanks